sebelga/gstore-node/README.md

 #### Update()
 To update a Model, call `Model.update(id, data, [ancestors], callback)`.
-This will get the entity from the Datastore, update its data with the ones passed and save it back to the Datastore with validation before.
+This will get the entity from the Datastore, update its data with the ones passed and save it back to the Datastore with validation before...

 ```
 ...